Uninsured Car Accidents in Phoenix

 Your car accident lawyer will handle everything from beginning to end.
 We will work with the insurance company and determine who to file a claim against.
 The first thing Abels & Annes, PC, will do is gather evidence.
 The entire basis of your claim will rely heavily on the evidence we can present.
 Without proof, the insurance company and the court will not offer you compensation.

 Some injuries will require long-term care, and we will work with medical experts to determine how much you will need.
 They will also inform us of the costs of the care and if your injuries affect your earning capacity in the future.
 Our firm will also enlist the help of an accident reconstruction specialist who will explain to the jury how the accident occurred and how the negligent party was the sole reason behind it.

 Your Phoenix car accident lawyer will handle all communication with the insurance company and ensure they do not try to delay your claim.
-Our attorneys will attempt to negotiate with the insurance company and reach a fair and just settlement during the pre-litigation phases.
+Our attorneys will attempt to negotiate with the insurer and reach a fair and just settlement during the pre-litigation phases.
 We will move the case into litigation if we cannot resolve it.
-Remember that entering litigation doesn’t mean you will immediately go to trial.
+Remember that entering litigation doesn't mean you will immediately go to trial.
 The claim can settle at any moment before trial.

 The Statute of Limitations